 Youth Cheer is designed for girls entering Kindergarten through 6th Grade.
 Girls are divided into age groups.
 K-1st Grade, 2nd-3rd Grade, 4th-5th Grade, & 6th Grade.
-Girls will be put in their age appropriate division unless requested otherwise.
+Girls will be put in their age-appropriate division unless requested otherwise.
 These age groupings are for cheer squads only and may not reflect the age group that they cheer for.
 This is simply done to keep all girls at their appropriate skill levels and to help develop friendships with other girls their age that will last throughout their school days.

-Practices will begin the first week of August.
 Practices will generally be 1 hour 2 times per week until games begin.
 Once games begin, there will be 1 practice per week and 1 game per week.
 Practice days, times, and locations are set by each coach to maximize flexibility.

 Blue & White Day is our season opener for all of football in Chelsea.
-It is held on a Saturday and is a really fun filled day for our football teams and cheerleaders to show what they have learned so far and kick off the season.
+It is held on a Saturday and is a really fun-filled day for our football teams and cheerleaders to show what they have learned so far and kick off the season.
 The day begins with the youngest division and runs all the way through the oldest youth division, then on to Middle School and High School.
 Date TBD.